 New York State Education Law Article 129-B

-When the college determines that a NCO is an appropriate interim measure or ongoing remedy it will be placed in writing.
-NCO’s may include the following:
+When the College determines that a NCO is an appropriate interim measure or ongoing remedy, a copy will be mailed to the respondent and petitioner.
+NCO’s shall include the following:

 - Information will be specific and include the types of prohibited communication; the distance the respondent must stay away from the petitioner/reporting person; and the specific expiration of the NCO.

 - The process of reporting violations, as well as the potential consequences for violating the order.